wlonk/arcadia/arcadia.md

 themselves, as above), or graciously accept defeat.

 When bargaining with a fairy, you do not spend social points.
-Instead, you buy cards with passion tokens, and may put down up to three.
+Instead, you buy cards with passion tokens, and may put forward up to three cards at the moment of truth.
 You may not escalate as above.

 When you lose at cost, you have damaged one of your reputations.
 Choose whichever is most appropriate and mark off a box next to it.
 Once a reputation